-Jeff Sessions: Migrant children held by administration are 'well cared for'
+Sessions defends care of migrant children amid report of infants and toddlers being held

 "Separations are temporary and rare," the attorney general wrote, adding that "the vast majority of children in custody came to this country by themselves."

 Since the Trump administration instituted its "zero-tolerance" policy on immigration this spring, under which anyone caught entering the US illegally is referred for criminal prosecution, more than 2,000 children have been separated from their families.
-The policy and the resulting separations have been widely criticized.
+The policy and the resulting separations have been widely criticized by lawmakers, advocacy groups and health experts.

+On Monday, the investigative nonprofit ProPublica published wrenching audio from inside one of the facilities.
+In the recording, children can be heard wailing, sobbing and calling out for their parents.
+On Tuesday night, The Associated Press reported that children as young as infants were being separated and cared for in "tender care" facilities.

+Dr. Colleen Kraft, the president of the American Academy of Pediatrics, told CNN earlier this week that separating children from their parents "is nothing less than government-sanctioned child abuse."
+The president of the American College of Physicians, Dr. Ana Maria Lopez, said the separations could have persistent detrimental effects.

+"The effect of this type of event will follow these children into adulthood and into their entire lives," she said.
+"Our federal government is causing a situation that is creating a host of potential health consequences for an entire category of people."

-Sessions defended the policy and urged Congress to take action to reach a long-term immigration solution, even though President Donald Trump has the ability to unilaterally take action.
+In his op-ed, Sessions defended the policy and urged Congress to take action to reach a long-term immigration solution, even though President Donald Trump has the ability to unilaterally take action.

 "We do not want to separate parents from their children," he wrote.